av1kav/jupyter-notebooks/README.md

 The contents of this repo include:

-1. An implementation of LeNet-5 from scratch using only Numpy, Python and a lot of duct tape (`numpyNN.ipynb`)
+1. `numpyNN.ipynb`: An implementation of LeNet-5 from scratch using only Numpy, Autograd and a lot of duct tape
-2. An analysis of marketing campaign effectiveness using Survival Analysis on a Bank Marketing dataset (`SurvivalTimeAnalysis.ipynb`)
+2. `SurvivalTimeAnalysis.ipynb`: Assessing marketing campaign effectiveness using Survival Analysis on a Bank Marketing dataset

 ### Legacy
-- A simple decision tree classifier for the iris data set (80% training, 20% testing)
+- `dtree.ipynb`: A simple decision tree classifier for the iris data set (80% training, 20% testing)
-- A comparison of classification accuracies of three commonly used models for the Titanic Survivability problem.
+- `manyclassifiers.ipynb`: A comparison of classification accuracies of three commonly used models for the Titanic Survivability problem.
-- Exploring the Convolution Operation in Convolutional Neural Networks
+- `convolutionkernels.ipynb`: Exploring the Convolution Operation in Convolutional Neural Networks
-- A Sequence-2-Sequence Bidirectional LSTM for (non-gibberish!)
-Lord of The Rings poetry generation
+- `LOTR LSTM.ipynb`: A Sequence-2-Sequence Bidirectional LSTM for (non-gibberish!)
+Lord of The Rings poetry generation.

+Datasets are not included, but all newer notebooks should pull them from configured sources at runtime.